Latest posts by Ahmad Imran (see all)

 You have done enough with your design, it is good enough (most probably more than good enough).
 It is now time to start writing and producing content.
 Start other important tasks such as learning, reading, writing, marketing, SEO (search engine optimisation) and networking etc.

-You will soon realise that the website design for bloggers is only a small element of the bigger picture.
+You will soon realise that the blog design for bloggers is only a small element of the bigger picture.

 There are bigger fishes to fry further ahead.

-Have you been a victim of procrastination and perfectionism in blog design?
+Have you been a victim of procrastination and perfectionism in your blog design?